mrsuh/blog/docs/articles/2024/sqlite-index-visualization-structure/index.md

 ![](./images/index-partial.webp)

-The index now contains just one page, leading to faster searches than the previous example.
+The Index now contains just one Page, leading to faster searches than the previous example.

 ## Multi-Column Index

-Данные по всем полям в ячейке хранятся следом друг за другом.
 ```sql
 CREATE TABLE table_test (column1 INT NOT NULL, column2 INT NOT NULL);
 INSERT INTO table_test (column1, column2) VALUES (1,1),(2,2),(3,3),...,(999998,999998),(999999,999999),(1000000,1000000);